mwlon/pcodec/README.md

 The names pcodec and pco were chosen for these reasons:
 * "Pico" suggests that it makes very small things.
-* Pco is reminiscent of qco, its preceding format.
+* Pco is reminiscent of qco, its predecessor.
 * Pco is reminiscent of PancakeDB (Pancake COmpressed).
 Though PancakeDB is now history, it had a good name.
 * Pcodec is short, provides some semantic meaning, and should be easy to